clburlison/clburlison.com/content/about.md

 👋 I'm Clayton Burlison.

-This is my blog of random information.
-Normally I write about Technology or Apple related information.
-While I am not super active on social media you can find me as _clburlison_ on most sites.
+You stumbled on my website, where I write about interesting software, document workflows, share experiences, or anything else I feel like sharing.
+Generally speaking, I write about Technology related topics.
+You can find me on most sites under the handle _clburlison_, though I'm less active nowadays.

 {{< custom_social_icons >}}